microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/subscription_list.md

 ## Response

-If successful, this method returns a `200 OK` response code and [subscription](../resources/subscription.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a list of [subscription](../resources/subscription.md) objects in the response body.
 ## Example
 ##### Request
 <!-- {